Center for Continuing Education

 Continuing Education Admission

 Adults 24 years of age and older may wish—or be required—to take courses for credit as non-matriculated students.
 Non-matriculated students working to establish their academic credibility for admission to Le Moyne College may take up to 11 credit hours per semester.
 Students are eligible to apply for matriculation/admission after the completion of between nine and 18 credit hours; classes taken should include at least one college core course, one course from the intended major, and—if mathematics is required in the intended major—one course in mathematics.
 Non-matriculated students must apply for matriculation after 18 credit hours have been attempted, at which point they are expected to meet Transfer Admission requirements.
 Occasional exceptions are made at the discretion of the department.

 CCE recognizes that some adult learners, due to the demands of careers and families, can only attend evening classes.
 Continuing Education students are welcome to select a course of study from any of Le Moyne College’s majors.
 Daytime course work is required for most majors; other programs, such as the BSPS, can be completed with courses at night, online, and in hybrid formats across the calendar year.
 Students interested in the BSPS apply as transfer students.

 Success for Veterans Program

-The Le Moyne College Success for Veterans Program offers veterans, service members, and their families a point of contact who helps support each student's educational journey.
+The Le Moyne College Success for Veterans Program offers veterans, service members, and their families a primary point of contact to help support each student's educational journey.
 The program provides assistance with educational benefits, academic advisement and support, and connections with campus and community resources.
 Veterans and service members enjoy a Veterans’ House on campus, the Student Veterans Association, and special events throughout the year.